We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Sometimes you need some music to put you in the mood.
-For a lot of us that mood is “working”, and we’re looking for anything to help us get through the 9-to-5 grind.
+For a lot of us that mood is “working” or “studying” and we’re looking for anything to help us get through the daily grind.

 If you’re a fan of movies and you’re looking for an amazing soundtrack to help you focus, here are a few you should check out.

 2001: A Space Odyssey is a film that uses classical music.
 When people think of 2001 they often think of its soundtrack: eerie, haunting, slightly off-tune, but also approachable with its use of 1866’s “Blue Danube.”

 This distinct combination was a way to connect the audience to the vastness of space.
 It was so successful that it’s been influencing sci-fi soundtracks ever since.

 My recommendation?
 Put on a pair of headphones and listen to it when you’re trying to drown out distracting noises at work.
 The classical elements really help to keep a person focused.